Heart Attack or Cardiac Arrest?

 Next shout for help and call 999.
 The 999 call handler will ask if the patient is breathing normally and talk you through what to do next.

 Sometimes in TV and media the terms heart attack and cardiac arrest are used interchangeably, but there are differences.
-To learn about the difference between a heart attack and a cardiac arrest check out this video from one of our partners, the British Heart Foundation.
+To learn about the difference between a heart attack and a cardiac arrest check out our infographic and a video from one of our partners, the British Heart Foundation.